The Logotype

 02

-Here I settled on the opposite to what I did above: I went for a strong contrast.
+Here I did the opposite of what I did above: I went for a strong contrast.
 Very heavy icon, very light text.
 This is not a combination that happened right away - I played around quite a bit before I decided on this combo.
 The font is Barlow Semi Condensed Thin.

 MANYAK TAVUK